 There are various types of JRA, each with varying symptoms and levels of severity.

 - Oligoarthritis: The most common type of JRA, affecting roughly one third of those with the condition.
-For diagnosis, no more than four joints in a person’s body will be affected during the first six months of developing this condition.
-Oligoarthritis typically affects one or both knees, and can in some cases also cause chronic eye inflammation.
+For diagnosis, no more than four joints in a person’s body will be affected within the first six months of developing this condition.
+Oligoarthritis typically affects one or both knees, and can also cause chronic eye inflammation in some cases.

 - Polyarthritis: The second most common form of JRA, which can develop suddenly or steadily over a period of weeks.
-For diagnosis, five or more joints must be affected during the first six months of this condition developing.
-May cause painful inflammation of the wrists, ankles, toes, hips, knees, neck and jaw.
+For diagnosis, five or more joints must be affected during the first six months of the condition developing.
+It may cause painful inflammation of the wrists, ankles, toes, hips, knees, neck and jaw.